super-wzx/learngit/readme.txt

 today I wrote a git note
-Git is a version control system for free
+Git is a distributed version control system for free